Welcome to part two of “The Winter Gardening Itch” series. Here we continue with indoor plant propagation in preparation for Spring.

 I hope you give this easy way to scratch that gardening itch a try and in no time at all, you’ll have a very inexpensive yet highly rewarding fresh kitchen herb supply of your very own!

-Stay tuned for part three of this series where I’ll be planting the first veggie crop seeds of the 2018 growing season.
+Stay tuned for the last of this series, The Winter Gardening Itch – Part Three, where I’ll be planting the first veggie crop seeds of this year’s growing season.